 “Money is plentiful for those who understand the simple laws which govern its acquisition”

-The richest man in Babylon is a timeless classic on how to build personal wealth.
-I stumbled upon this book 3 years ago, when I was at a point in my life where I really needed to work on my personal finances.
-This book gave me a starting point on my financial journey and 3 years later I am still using the principles that I learned from this book.
-I am not yet where I want to be financially but I’m definitely not where I was 3 years ago.
-Here are the 7 lessons that I learned from The richest man in Babylon.
+The Richest Man In Babylon is a timeless classic on how to build personal wealth.
+I stumbled upon this book when I was at a point in my life where I really needed to work on my personal finances.
+This book gave me a starting point on my financial journey.
+I’m not where I want to be financially yet but I’m definitely not where I was a couple of years ago.
+Here are the 7 lessons that I learned from The Richest Man In Babylon.

 - Seek Advice